The mixer is the device used to adjust relative volumes, pan positions and frequency content of tracks.

 Some form of metering is usually provided to inform the user of the signal levels entering the mixing console.
 Temporary silencing and soloing of a sound are possible using mute and solo buttons.

-Although the concept of mixing is simple enough, it can take many years to master.
+Although the concept of mixing sounds is simple enough, it can take many years to master the process successfully.

 Common Mixer Controls

 - Channel Inputs: Each channel features either a mono or stereo input for connecting audio devices.
-With a stereo track, the left input should be used when manually connecting a mono signal source.
 Most mixers usually have an XLR input for microphones.
-For condenser microphones use the phantom power switch.
+For condenser microphones, there is often a phantom power switch.

-- Gain Control: The channel gain controls the level of a signal entering the desk.
+- Gain Control: The gain controls the level of the signal entering the channel.

-- EQ Controls: The equalization controls are used to attenuate (cut) or boost the treble and bass frequencies.
+- Equalization Controls: The equalization controls are used to cut or boost the bass, mids, and treble frequencies.

-- Aux Sends: The aux sends control the level of the auxiliary output to other devices such as an effects unit or creating headphone mixes.
+- Aux Sends: The 'aux sends' control the level of the auxiliary output to other devices such as an effects unit or creating a headphone mix.

-- Effect Send: The effect knob controls the level of any connected effect devices.
+- Effect Send: The 'effect send' controls the level of any connected effect devices.

 - Pan Control: The pan control sets the left/right position of the channel in the stereo field.

-- Mute and Solo Buttons: The channel mute button silences the output of that particular channel when pressed.
+- Mute/Solo: The channel mute button silences the output of that particular channel when pressed.
 Activating the solo button silences all other channels but the one selected.